-- 91 Licence Agreements with private berth owners at Riverton, is progressing with a majority signed and returned.
-The outstanding ones are being followed up. - 92 Communication will be provided to those not signed or those not completing the structural upgrade work as to the consequences of not doing both.
+- 89 Licence Agreements with private berth owners at Riverton, is progressing with a majority signed and returned.
+The outstanding ones are being followed up. - 90 Communication will be provided to those not signed or those not completing the structural upgrade work as to the consequences of not doing both.
 Primarily the drivers are Health and Safety as well as complying with the Coastal permit that Council holds from Environment Southland.
-In terms of the licence's this is removal of the structures.
+In terms of the licence's this is removal of the structures. - 91 Negotiations are continuing with South Port and Rakiura Adventures over the proposed transfer of ownership of the Golden Bay Wharf on Stewart Island.